wapxmas/wapxmas.github.io/_posts/2018-6-28-C#-modbus-rtu.md

 The scheme suggests that you have to make a delay between messages at least 3,5 characters.
 The one character is composed of 11 bits.
 The only one thing you should do before a pause is to measure its length in milliseconds.
 You can use the following formula: (11 * 3,5) / (baud_rate * 1000) = amount of milliseconds.
 Also, according to the specification, if the baud rate is equal or bigger than 19200 Bps, a delay between messages should always be 1.750ms.

-Subject matter may (or may not) occur when an application tries to perform a delay less than 10ms (3 or 5ms for example) it transpires that, in spite of this, a delay may last 10ms.
+Subject matter may (or may not) occur when an application tries to perform a delay less than 10ms (3 or 5ms for example) it transpires that, in spite of this, a delay may still remain the same 10ms.
 If this is your issue and you must not reduce a rate of messages, you should leverage the following Windows API: TimeBeginPeriod and TimeEndPeriod in the following manner:

 {% highlight cs %}
 WinApi.TimeBeginPeriod(1);